eunomia-bpf/bpf-developer-tutorial/src/3-fentry-unlink/README_en.md

 This program is an eBPF program that captures the `do_unlinkat` and `do_unlinkat_exit` functions using fentry and fexit, and uses `bpf_get_current_pid_tgid` and `bpf_printk` functions to obtain the ID, filename, and return value of the process calling do_unlinkat, and print them in the kernel log.

 To compile this program, you can use the ecc tool, and to run it, you can use the ecli command, and view the output of the eBPF program by checking the `/sys/kernel/debug/tracing/trace_pipe` file.
-For more examples and detailed development guide, please refer to the official documentation of eunomia-bpf: [here](https://github.com/eunomia-bpf/eunomia-bpf)

-If you want to learn more about eBPF knowledge and practice, you can visit our tutorial code repository [here](https://github.com/eunomia-bpf/bpf-developer-tutorial) for more examples and complete tutorials.".
+If you'd like to learn more about eBPF knowledge and practices, you can visit our tutorial code repository at <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> for more examples and complete tutorials.